 Shortly before your maternity leave is due to start we will discuss with you the arrangements for covering your work and the opportunities for you to remain in contact, should you wish to do so, during your leave.
 [Unless you request otherwise, you will remain on circulation lists for internal news, job vacancies, training and work-related social events.]

-The law says that we cannot allow you to work during the two weeks following childbirth.
+We cannot allow you to work during the two weeks following childbirth.